bitnenfer/JS6502/README.md

 - Support for string use in .BYTE directive and char as immediate address mode.
 - Multiple arguments for directives to define arrays.
 - 6502 mnemonics.
+- Labeling.
-- Labeling
+- Can set origin.

 Note
 ----
 - There might still be some issues with the assembler.
 - Decimal mode not implemented yet
-- Origin cannot be set yet.
 - No support for illegal opcodes.
 They will be transfromed to NOP by assembler.